aburpee/assignment-7-readme-generator/README.md

   [License: Apache](https://opensource.org/licenses/Apache-2.0)

   ### Installation
-  First, install node.js using sudo apt install nodejs.
-Then, install inquirer using npm install inquirer.
+  First, install the node package manager using sudo apt install nodejs.
+Then install the package inquirer using npm install inquirer.
+That's all the user will need for this application.

   ### Testing
-  The user can test the app by running node index.js in the correct directory, in this case Develop.
+  To test the app, go to the appropriate directory that hosts the index.js file.
+Simply run node index.js to begin the prompts.
+The README.md file will be automatically generated in the home directory.
+It can be viewed using the md preview.

   ### Description
-  This project is meant to streamline the rote process of creating a readme file for any github contributions.
-This will enable users to answer a prompted list of questions that are scalable for any size project.
+  This project is an exploration into automatically generating a README.md file.
+It will prompt the user with a series of questions that allow them to describe their project and other details required in a quality readme, including contributors, languages, and contact information.

   ### Languages
   js,node

   ### Contributors
-  Adam Burpee
+  Adam Burpee, Sangeeth KP (tutor)

   ### Email
   If you have any questions please reach out by email.